pymeasure/leco-protocol/control_protocol.md

 The Component may retry SIGNIN with a different chosen name.

 After a successful handshake, the Coordinator shall store the (zmq) connection identity and corresponding Component name in its {ref}`directory`.
-It shall also notify the other Coordinators in the network that this Component signed in, see {ref}`Coordinator coordination<coordinator-coordination>`.
+It shall also notify the other Coordinators in the network that this Component signed in, see {ref}`coordinator-coordination`.
 Similarly, the Component shall store the Namespace and use it from this moment on, to generate its Full name.

 If a Component does send a message to someone without having signed in, the Coordinator shall refuse message handling and return an error.